-To locate a specific line amongst hundreds of lines in a folder, display them all, then click at the icon bject from graphics, then point at the relevant line.
+To locate a specific line amongst hundreds of lines in a folder, display them all, then click at the icon Locate project object from graphics, then point at the relevant line.
 This action will select your line in the project.